Omdeepb69/project-chimera-combat-evolution/README.md

 ## USAGE

-Just run the main Python script.
+Just run the mane.py Python script.
 Boom. 💥 If you wanna tinker (go on, I know you do), check `config.json`.

 ## PROJECT STRUCTURE